The Colby Experience

 The health center is staffed by a dedicated group of medical providers with experience in caring for college students.
 They provide general medical care and additional services in sports medicine/rehabilitation, women’s health, drug and alcohol use/abuse, and travel medicine.
 A registered dietician and a board-certified psychiatrist are also available for consultation.
 Students who need emergency care or more specialized attention are sent to MaineGeneral Medical Center, a major regional hospital located less than a mile from Colby.

 Appointments with medical practitioners are available weekdays during business hours for students.
-Students can see a nurse if they are sick after hours or during regular hours to have injuries evaluated, get allergy shots, or arrange immunizations for travel abroad.
+Students can see a nurse if they are sick after hours or during regular hours to have injuries evaluated or arrange immunizations for travel abroad.

 Colby Emergency Response (CER) is a group of students trained and licensed as emergency medical technicians (EMTs) who respond to health emergencies on campus.
 This network supplements the care provided by the health center staff to ensure that all accident/illness victims on campus are assisted swiftly and skillfully.

 No student will be allowed to register, attend classes, or participate in any campus activities, including COOT (Colby Outdoor Orientation Trips), until health and immunization records have been received and approved by the College’s health center.
 Documentation of a physical examination within the past 12 months is required.
 For students participating in varsity athletics, the NCAA requires that the physical examination be in the past six months.
-Proof of the following immunizations is also required: tetanus and diphtheria (primary series plus booster within 10 years), polio series plus booster, meningitis vaccine, and two doses of measles, mumps, and rubella vaccines given after the first birthday.
+Proof of the following immunizations is also required: tetanus and diphtheria (primary series plus booster within 10 years), polio series plus booster, meningitis vaccine (one dose after the age of 16), and two doses of measles, mumps, and rubella vaccines given after the first birthday.

 All students are expected to know of the regulations in the Colby College Student Handbook and in the Colby College Catalogue.
 The handbook covers academic, administrative, and social regulations.